 Factors of 137

-The factors of 137 are whole numbers that divide it exactly without leaving a remainder.
-They appear in positive and negative pairs, like (1, 137) or (-1, -137), and are always integers, never fractions or decimals.
-You can find them using methods such as division or prime factorization.
-Learning about factors helps build a foundation for understanding divisibility, multiples, and prime numbers.
-In this guide, we'll explore the different types of factors of 137, including all positive factors, factor pairs, and the prime factorization of 137 with step-by-step explanations and examples.
+The factors of 137 are the whole numbers that divide 137 exactly, leaving no remainder.
+These numbers always come in pairs, like (1, 137) or (-1, -137), and both positive and negative factors are possible.
+Factors are always integers, not fractions or decimals.
+You can find them through simple division or prime factorization.
+Understanding the factors of 137 builds a strong base in number theory and helps in learning divisibility, multiples, and prime numbers.
+In this article, we’ll explore all positive factors, factor pairs, and the prime factorization of 137with examples to make it easy to follow.

 What are the Factors of 137?